 Treatment for OxyContin Addiction

-With the proper treatment and support, it is possible to overcome an addiction to OxyContin.
+With the proper support and treatment for OxyContin addiction, it is possible to overcome an addiction issue.
 Inpatient rehab provides the best chance of a successful recovery.
 Entering an inpatient treatment program allows the individual to focus completely on recovery and removes any distractions, especially friends who might tempt the patient to use OxyContin again.
 A typical program begins with detoxification in order to remove all traces of the drug from the body.
 This will also put the patient into withdrawal, which will be uncomfortable, but in an inpatient setting the withdrawal can be medically monitored by trained professionals.
 Once the patient has completed detox and withdrawal, he or she can begin working on recovery.
 This will include therapy and counseling to understand why the person turned to drug abuse in the first place, and learning how to handle life without using drugs.
-One approach to treating OxyContin addiction is group therapy.
+One approach to treatment for OxyContin addiction is group therapy.

 - How to avoid triggers